-Concept Papers and Full Applications must meet all compliance criteria listed below, or they will be considered noncompliant.
+Concept Papers and Full Applications must meet all compliance criteria listed below or they will be considered noncompliant.
 EERE will not review or consider noncompliant submissions, including Concept Papers and Full Applications that were: submitted through means other than EERE Exchange; submitted after the applicable deadline; and/or submitted incomplete.
-EERE will not extend the submission deadline for applicants that fail to submit required information due to server/connection congestion.
+EERE will not extend the submission deadline for applicants that fail to submit required information by the applicable deadline due to server/connection congestion.